Simple Guide to Business Budget Analysis with Examples

 Manage SaaS-Related Costs

 One thing that makes budget analysis so important is that it helps you manage a variety of SaaS-related costs — especially when the company is in an early growth stage.
 While in the R&D phase, many SaaS companies operate at a loss, so leadership must be cognizant of how they build their marketing and sales departments before they fully hit the ground running and begin to build awareness and, eventually, sales.
-Without proper budget analysis, overhead costs like salary and advertisements can get out of hand in a hurry.
+Without proper budget analysis to guide decisions on hiring and how much to spend on ads, overhead costs like salary and advertisements can get out of hand in a hurry.

 Continuous budget analysis is a proactive approach to cost management that prevents SaaS spending from becoming too complicated or overblown.
 When department leaders dive into the budget on a monthly basis (especially in times of a down market), they’re able to have more proactive, strategic conversations with executive leadership and the finance team around what’s truly mission-critical to keep and where adjustments can be made and the potential impact on team efficiency and productivity.